nvf manual

 There are many settings available in the options.
 Please refer to the documentation to see a list of them.

-nvf provides a list of helper commands, so that you don’t have to write the mapping attribute sets every time:
+nvf provides a helper function, so that you don’t have to write the mapping attribute sets every time:

-You can read the source code of some modules to see them in action, but their usage should look something like this:
+You can read the source code of some modules to see them in action, but the usage should look something like this:

 # plugindefinition.nix